Jedi: Etymology

-The word Jedi was adapted by George Lucas from Japanese 時代劇 (jidaigeki) (meaning 'period drama' motion pictures about samurai), or perhaps inspired by the words Jed (Leader) and Jeddak (King) in the Barsoom series by Edgar Rice Burroughs, a series that Lucas considered adapting to film.
-It has also been argued by some that the name Jedi itself actually comes from the Arabic Al-Jeddi which means 'master of the mystic-warrior way.'
+The word Jedi has several possible origins.
+It is possible it was adapted by George Lucas from Japanese 時代劇 (jidaigeki) (meaning 'period drama' motion pictures about samurai), or perhaps inspired by the words "jed" (leader) and "jeddak" (king) in the Barsoom series by Edgar Rice Burroughs, a series that Lucas considered adapting to film.
+Jedi can originate from the Arabic Al-Jeddi', which means 'master of the mystic-warrior way.'
+Another potential influence on the word jedi is the Hebrew term ידיד (yadid), which means friend.

-According to the Star Wars: Rogue One – The Ultimate Visual Guide, "Jedi" in-universe is derived from "Jedha," a planet that was once home to a Jedi temple and was a source of kyber crystals.
-Kyber crystals are used to power lightsabers and were considered sacred by the Jedi Order.

-In his book The Making of Star Wars: The Definitive Story Behind the Original Film, J.W.
-Rinzler notes that Lucas originally considered using the term "Jedidiah" for his knights, but ultimately settled on "jedi."
-Rinzler also suggests that the word may have been influenced by the term "bodhisattva," which refers to a Buddhist concept of an enlightened being who chooses to remain in the world to help others.

-Another potential influence on the word "jedi" is the Hebrew term "yedid," which means "beloved."
 In his book The Secret History of Star Wars, Michael Kaminski suggests that Lucas may have been influenced by this term when creating the name for his knights.
 Kaminski notes that Lucas has cited Jewish mysticism as an inspiration for his work, and that he may have been drawn to the idea of his heroes being beloved protectors.

+In-universe, according to the Star Wars: Rogue One – The Ultimate Visual Guide, Jedi is derived from Jedha, a planet that was once home to a Jedi temple and was a source of kyber crystals.
+Kyber crystals are used to power lightsabers and were considered sacred by the Jedi Order.

+In his book The Making of Star Wars: The Definitive Story Behind the Original Film, J. W. Rinzler notes that Lucas originally considered using the term "Jedidiah" for his knights, but ultimately settled on "jedi."
+Rinzler suggests that the word may have been influenced by the term "bodhisattva", which refers to a Buddhist concept of an enlightened being who chooses to remain in the world to help others.